tsunamishadow/bonusheroes/dotatierlist.md

 ## Favored Among Pros

 This is a seperate list of heroes heavily favored by professional tier players in pub games.
-Most favored near the top. **This list is based on starting performances in 7.20 only.**
+Most favored near the top.

 Magnus
 Faceless Void